By Product Catagories

-The Wheatstone bridge circuit (now used to measure strain on the surface of a support structure) was improved and popularized by Sir Charles Wheatstone in 1843 is well known but the application of thin film vacuum deposition to this old tried-and-true circuit is not so well understood.
-Thin film sputtering deposition process is nothing new to industry.
+The Wheatstone bridge circuit (now used to measure strain on the surface of a support structure) was improved and popularized by Sir Charles Wheatstone in 1843 is well known but the application of thin-film vacuum deposition to this old tried-and-true circuit is not so well understood.
+Thin film sputtering deposition process is nothing new to the industry.
 Many applications, from the manufacture of complex microprocessors to the manufacture of precision resistors for strain gauges, use this technique.
-In the case of strain gauges, a thin film strain gauge sputtered directly onto the stressed substrate is an option that eliminates many of the problems faced by “bonded strain gauges” which are also known as foil strain gauges, restive strain gauges and silicon strain gauges.
+In the case of strain gauges, a thin film strain gauge sputtered directly onto the stressed substrate is an option that eliminates many of the problems faced by “bonded strain gauges” which are also known as foil strain gauges, restive strain gauges, and silicon strain gauges.

 How are thin film strain gauges better than “bonded strain gauges”?

-For bonded strain gauges, the wheatstone circuit is glued to a load cell structure.
+For bonded strain gauges, the Wheatstone circuit is glued to a load cell structure.
 The main problem with bonded strain gauges lies with the required adhesive that can contract or grow with changes to humidity and temperature.
 This physical change induces a “false” load or error on the gage output.
-Variances in performance can also be observed since the part-to-part manufacturing is not consistent.
+Variances in performance can also be observed since part-to-part manufacturing is not consistent.
 Finally, vibration and other external loads can de-laminate the bonded gage electronics.
-Thin film strain gauges by comparison use no adhesive between the Wheatstone bridge electronic circuit and the base metal structure which eliminates these source of adhesive-based errors.
+Thin film strain gauges by comparison use no adhesive between the Wheatstone bridge electronic circuit and the base metal structure which eliminates these sources of adhesive-based errors.
 The thin film strain gage manufacturing process is highly repeatable and consistent and suitable for high volume manufacturing.
-Thin film load cells typically have higher bridge resistance, meaning they draw less power and are well suited for battery powered applications.
+Thin-film load cells typically have higher bridge resistance, meaning they draw less power and are well suited for battery-powered applications.
 Finally, this manufacturing process has the capability of creating the Wheatstone bridge circuit in extremely small space requirements which allows our engineers to create custom miniature force and load sensors for a large range of applications and markets.
 The result is thin film strain gages offer a long life, are very repeatable, and are highly accurate.

 What is meant by overload protection of a load cell?

 Every load cell is designed to deflect under load in a controlled manner.
 Engineers optimize this deflection to maximize the sensitivity of the sensor while ensuring the structure operates within its “Elastic” region.
-Metal structures that deflect with their elastic region will return to the their initial state once the load is removed.
+Metal structures that deflect with their elastic region will return to their initial state once the load is removed.
 Structures that exceed this elastic region are called “Overloaded”.
 An overloaded sensor experiences “Plastic deformation” where the structure is permanently deformed and will no longer return to its initial state.
 Once plastically deformed, the sensor will no longer offer linear output proportional to the applied load.
-In most cases it is permanently and irreversibly damaged.
-“Overload Protection” is a design feature that mechanically limits the total sensor deflection below its critical load limits so that the sensor is protection from unexpected high static or dynamic loads that our otherwise cause plastic deformation.
+In most cases, it is permanently and irreversibly damaged.
+“Overload Protection” is a design feature that mechanically limits the total sensor deflection below its critical load limits so that the sensor is protected from unexpected high static or dynamic loads that our otherwise cause plastic deformation.

 How do you determine the accuracy of a load cell?

 A sensor’s accuracy is measured using different operating parameters.
 For example, if you load a sensor up to its max load and then take the loading off, the ability of the sensor to return to the same zero load output in both cases is a measure of “hysteresis”.
 Other parameters include “non-linearity”, “repeat-ability”, and “creep”.
-Each of these parameters are unique and have their own percentage error.
-We list all of these parameters in our data sheets.
+Each of these parameters is unique and have their own percentage error.
+We list all of these parameters in our datasheets.
 Please see our Glossary for a more detailed technical explanation of these accuracy terms.

 Yes, SMD offers small off the shelf Signal Conditioning boards that are powered up to 24 VDC and can offer three types of output options: 4 to 20 mA, 0.5 to 4.5 VDC, or I2C digital.
 When offering these SC boards, we always provide the sensor soldered to the board and fully calibrated to max load.
 Custom solutions can be developed for any other output protocol.